tldr-pages/tldr/pages/common/flake8.md

 `flake8 {{path/to/file_or_directory}}`

-- Show the line in which each error occured:
+- Show the line on which each error occurred:

 `flake8 --show-source {{path/to/file_or_directory}}`